smandel2/capstone_recreation/README.md

 Train, Test, Split – 67% for training set  and 33% for test set

-The frequency of the most frequent class is 30.67%
+The frequency of the most frequent class is 30.67% - Pacific Coast.
+This is the baseline.
+The next most frequent class is Mountain at 25.49%

 Models used: Logistic Regression with GridSearchCV, Decision Tree Classifier, Random Forest Classifier, and Gradient Boost.